rhomobile/rhomobile-docs/docs/en/4.0.0/guide/debugging_with_rhosimulator.md

 The Web Inspector lets you modify your page and styles live.
 This provides a quick way to try out HTML and CSS changes to see how they look without having to go back to RhoStudio (or other IDE), providing you with very fast feedback and avoiding the tedious edit-save-refresh cycle.

-NOTE: These changes are only temporarily applied to the page inside RhoSimulator.
+> Note: These changes are only temporarily applied to the page inside RhoSimulator.
 To make them permanent you must actually update your HTML/CSS files.

 The following changes can be made live: